 Investment income doesn’t include:

 Both of these are true for purposes of the NIIT:

 If your modified AGI is more than the threshold amount and you have net investment income, you’ll be subject to the 3.8% tax.
 The tax will be on the lesser of these:

 These might be subject to NIIT if they have undistributed net investment income:

-If you'd like to learn more, see Net Investment Income FAQs at www.irs.gov.
+To learn more, see Net Investment Income FAQs at www.irs.gov.